Ron Shachar: Research

-Shachar researches in the fields of advertising, branding, marketing and politics.
+Shachar researches in the fields of advertising, branding, marketing, and politics.
 His research deals with strategies and marketing in the entertainment industries, film, and television, political elections, brands and advertising.

-His research focusses on positive aspects of branding and advertising for consumers.
-While previous studies have described branding and advertising processes as changing consumer preferences, Shachar's research has shown that branding and advertising can provide information to consumers and as a result give rise to smarter consumer decisions.
+His research focuses on positive aspects of branding and advertising for consumers.
+While previous studies have described branding and advertising processes as changing consumer preferences, Shachar's research has shown that branding and advertising can provide information to consumers and, as a result, give rise to smarter consumer decisions.
 Shachar's research on branding and brands also focuses on the ability of these to serve consumers in building and expressing their personalities and identities.
 In this context two of his papers show the connection between brands and religious belief.
 According to empirical findings, the use of brands weakens religious belief and the need to participate in religious activity.
-One of his studies focuses on a different aspect of marketing – identifying which brands are gaining popularity on social networks and private conversations and how brands can encourage this activity.
+One of his studies focuses on a different aspect of marketing—identifying which brands are gaining popularity on social networks and private conversations and how brands can encourage this activity.

-His research on elections and political campaigns employs analytical tools from the economics field, to explore the psychological and social dimensions of political elections.
+His research on elections and political campaigns employs analytical tools from the economics field to explore the psychological and social dimensions of political elections.
 His research demonstrates that participation in elections is influenced by habitual processes.
 In recent years, his research has focused on stories and storytelling.
 His research illustrates the psychological aspects of storytelling – the higher the person's ability to tell a story, the higher a person's sense of meaning and purpose.
 Additional areas of research demonstrates how advertising messages can become particularly effective when they incorporate narrative elements.

 Prof. Shachar has held a number of senior editorial positions in international journals.
 His research has been published in leading journals such as: American Economic Review, Marketing Science, Journal of Marketing Research, International Journal of Research in Marketing, RAND Journal of Economics, Journal of Experimental Psychology: General, and the American Journal of Political Science.
 Prof. Shachar has, or currently acts as an editorial board member in prominent journals including: Journal of Marketing Research, Quantitative Marketing and Economics, International Journal of Research in Marketing, Marketing Science, Journal of Marketing Behaviour, and Applied Economics Research Bulletin.

-Shachar served as a reporter and editor for several newspapers in Israel and also wrote three books: In 2001, a reference book was published that authored political marketing strategies under the name Leader by Invitation.
+Shachar served as a reporter and editor for several newspapers in Israel and also wrote three books.
+In 2001, a reference book was published that detailed political marketing strategies under the name Leader by Invitation.
 In 2006, he published a suspense novel titled Serendipity.
 In 2018, he wrote the novel X in the Middle, which went on to become a bestseller.

 Awards and recognitions

-In 2008, Prof. Shachar received the Dick Wittink Award – Honorable Mention.
+In 2008, Prof. Shachar received the Dick Wittink Award—Honorable Mention.
 In 2018, one of his articles reached the O'Dell Award final, and in 2020 he received the award for best article in the International Journal of Research in Marketing.